nschneid/nanni/README.md

   * `users/USERID/DATASET.nanni`: output file with the user's most recent annotation of each item
   * `users/USERID/DATASET.nanni.all`: output file with all the user's annotations, in chronological order

+# Use cases to consider

+## Single annotator

+- revise one's own most recent tagging
+- list all taggings produced by one annotator for an item, with timestamps
+- filter out problematic items
+- find exactly which inputs, defaults, settings, etc. were behind a given tagging
+- assign a dataset to an annotator
+- datasets with some items in common
+- flagging and correcting problems with input, such as tokenization

+## Multiple annotators

+- revise another annotator's most recent tagging
+- compare most recent taggings of an item between 2 annotators
+- merge two taggings by negotiation
+- copy taggings from another user only for items never tagged by the current user?
+- indicate which items were annotated cooperatively, or as practice rounds./annotation status
+- regress item annotation time against number of inter-annotator disagreements in the item
+- item history: see how many times an item was reviewed (not necessarily revised), when and by whom
+- skip items that already have N annotations